kjkrum/simple-event-bus/README.md

 A type-safe event bus for Android, Swing, and other Java frameworks.
 The author is using `simple-event-bus` in a large Android project, and will declare the API stable after using it in at least one other project.

 # Overview
 Key classes include the `EventBus` interface and its two concrete implementations, `SimpleEventBus` and `StickyEventBus`.
+Every `EventBus` has an optional exception bus on which receivers may broadcast caught exceptions, and on which it will broadcast any runtime exception propagating from a receiver.
+More than one event bus can share the same exception bus.

 A `StickyEventBus` retains the last event broadcast and dispatches it to any subsequently registered receiver.
 Both types accept events from any thread and broadcast them using an `Executor` provided to their constructors.
 The executor should be single-threaded, and all methods except `broadcast` should be called in the executor thread.
-The library provides executors for Android, Swing, and JavaFx that simply queue their tasks in their respective frameworks' main threads.
+The library provides executors for Android and Swing that simply queue their tasks in their respective frameworks' main threads.

-Each `EventBus` has an optional exception bus on which receivers may broadcast caught exceptions, and on which it will broadcast any runtime exception propagating from a receiver.
-More than one event bus can share the same exception bus.

 # Examples
 This example shows basic usage.